 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

 I love the impact that large-scale artwork can have in a space.
-Large art like this is a great option to decorate a large wall over a couch, and can be purchased (or DIYed) in many different sizes to accommodate your couch size and ceiling height.
+Large art like this is a great option to decorate a large wall over a couch, or just a boring blank wall.
+Art can be purchased (or DIYed) in many different sizes to accommodate your wall size and ceiling height.

 If you are feeling particularly creative (or brave!) you could even try DIY art and purchase a blank canvas.
 Let your creativity speak and create you own abstract art!